 Vitamin D is abundant in fortified foods and is made by the body in response to sunlight, but people with psoriasis are often vitamin D deficient.
 As a result, vitamin D supplementation has become an important consideration for managing psoriasis symptoms.

-Several early studies showed relief of psoriasis symptoms when taking vitamin D. However, two recent studies concluded that there was little to no added benefit of vitamin D supplementation in treating psoriasis in comparison to placebo treatment.
+Several early studies showed relief of psoriasis symptoms when taking vitamin D. More recent studies concluded that there was little to no added benefit of vitamin D supplementation in treating psoriasis in comparison to placebo treatment.
 With mixed evidence, it’s difficult to say for sure whether vitamin D supplements are beneficial for psoriasis.

 “I've taken the [vitamin] D supplements and they seemed to help a little,” wrote a MyPsoriasisTeam member.